CodeReclaimers/neat-python/docs/config_file.rst

   parameter for `ConfigParameter`, giving a default.
 Such a mechanism will be needed to convert the configuration in `DefaultReproduction` and
   `DefaultStagnation` to match that in other classes/modules.
 It would also be needed to add, for instance, an alternative uniform-distribution initialization for various parameters such as weight and bias, without requiring all configuration files to be changed to specify the gaussian distribution currently in use.
-Another example would be for a configuration file variable for whether more than one addition/connection mutation can take place at a time, as mentioned in genome.py.
+Another example would be for a configuration file variable for whether more than one addition/connection :term:`mutation` can take place at a time, as mentioned in genome.py.

 Note that the `Config` constructor also requires you to explicitly specify the types that will be used